How do I use A/B testing on casino affiliate pages?

 Tools, platforms and techniques for affiliate experimentation

-- Client-side testing platforms (visual editors and split URL capabilities).
+- Client-side testing platforms with visual editors and split URL capabilities.

 - Server-side experimentation for more robust, backend-controlled tests.